-Advance Directives (Patient Self-Determination Act)
+Advance directives (Patient Self-Determination Act)

-Molina complies with the advance directive requirements of the States in which the organization provides services.
+Molina complies with the advance directive requirements of the states in which the organization provides services.
 Responsibilities include ensuring Members receive information regarding advance directives and that contracted Providers and facilities uphold executed documents.

-Advance Directives are a written choice for health care.
-There are two (2) types of Advance Directives:
+Advance directives are a written choice for health care.
+There are two (2) types of advance directives:

-- Durable Power of Attorney for Health Care: allows an agent to be appointed to carry out health care decisions. - Living Will: allows choices about withholding or withdrawing life support and accepting or refusing nutrition and/or hydration.
+- Durable power of attorney for health care: allows an agent to be appointed to carry out health care decisions. - Living will: allows choices about withholding or withdrawing life support and accepting or refusing nutrition and/or hydration.

-When There Is No Advance Directive: The Member's family and Provider will work together to decide on the best care for the Member based on information they may know about the Member's end-of-life plans.
+When there is no advance directive: The Member's family and Provider will work together to decide on the best care for the Member based on information they may know about the Member's end-of-life plans.

-Providers must inform adult Molina Members, eighteen (18) years old and up, of their right to make health care decisions and execute Advance Directives.
-It is important that Members are informed about Advance Directives.
+Providers must inform adult Molina Members 18 years old and up of their right to make health care decisions and execute advance directives.
+It is important that Members are informed about advance directives.

-Members who would like more information are instructed to contact Member Services or are directed to the CaringInfo website at caringinfo.org/planning/advance-directives/ for forms available to download.
+Members who would like more information are instructed to contact the Molina Member Contact Center or are directed to the CaringInfo website at caringinfo.org/planning/advance-directives for forms available to download.
 Additionally, the Molina website offers information to both Providers and Members regarding advance directives, with a link to forms that can be downloaded and printed.

-PCPs must discuss Advance Directives with a Member and provide appropriate medical advice if the Member desires guidance or assistance.
+PCPs must discuss advance directives with a Member and provide appropriate medical advice if the Member desires guidance or assistance.